 (b) in case of a notice under section 174(2)(b) or a notice of a matter referred to in regulation 175(2)(b), within 24 hours of the complaint or incident;

+(ba) in the case of a notice under regulation 175(2)(ca), within 24 hours of the commencement of the attendance of the child or children at the education and care service;

 (c) in any other case, within 7 days of the relevant event or within 7 days of the approved provider becoming aware of the relevant information.

+[Regulation 176 amended in Gazette 13 Dec 2013 p.
+6166.]

 Subdivision 2 — Prescribed records

 177. Prescribed enrolment and other documents to be kept by approved provider